akhikhl/gretty/README.md

 "port" defines which TCP-port is used by Jetty for incoming HTTP-requests

-"stopPort" defines which TCP-port is used by gretty-plugin to communicate between jettyStart and jettyStop tasks.
+"stopPort" defines which TCP-port is used by gretty-plugin to communicate between jettyStart(War) and jettyStop tasks.

 "onStart" allows to add one or more closures, which will be called just before jetty is started.